jhoelzl/magento-update-tutorial/README.md

     ├───magento_core
     ├───magento_core_custom
     ├───firegento_magesetup
-    ├───etc.
-│
+    ├───...
 └───magento
     │   .modman-skip
     ├───app
     ├───media
-    ├───etc.
+    ├───...
+    ├───...
     └───var
+└───vendor
 ```
-The magento root folder does not contain any files in `git`, all files are deployed through the `.modman` folder.
+The magento root folder does not contain any files in `git` repository, all files are deployed from the `.modman` folder into the magento root folder.
+The `vendor``folder only contains cached files for `composer`.
+When a module is defined in `composer.json`, it is copied into `.modman/vendor_module`.
+Then it can be added to `git`.

 ### Inspection
 t.b.d.